1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 Without prejudice to any other administrative or judicial remedy, any data subject has the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement, if the data subject considers that the processing of personal data relating to him or her infringes the GDPR.

-National Authority for Data Protection and Freedom of Information (NAIH)
+Name of authority: | National Authority for Data Protection and Freedom of Information (NAIH) |

-1055 Budapest, Falk Miksa street 9-11.
+Address: | 1055 Budapest, Falk Miksa Street 9–11, Hungary |

-+36 (1) 391-1400
+Phone: | +36 (1) 391-1400 |

-+36 (1) 391-1410
+Fax: | +36 (1) 391-1410 |

-17. AMENDMENT OF THIS NOTICE
+17. AMENDMENT OF THE PRIVACY NOTICE